 An already-profitable field service organization becomes even stronger by using lean as a strategy for growth:

-- Set-up time reduced 50-66%.
+- Set-up time reduced by 50-66%.
 Teams now have the right materials they need for each job prior to reaching the job site (no return trips).

 - Created an additional 1.5 hours per day per crew.
 Crews now have more time for additional stops per route to provide plant and lawn care and higher-margin tree-care.